 I love doing the podcast, and have listeners in at least 10 different countries!
 It occurred to me that it would be helpful to have a companion blog, so I got started on creating EdTechinTen.com.
 My husband is a software engineer, so he was able to help me with technical things I didn’t understand.
 Thanks, Steven!

 I was a classroom teacher for 6 years before I became an EdTech, so I know what it’s like to be in the trenches and deal with everything that comes along with teaching.
 I try to take that into account with everything I do, because I want this content to be something that’s actually useful (unlike some of the PD you’ve been forced to attend).

 I graduated from UT Arlington in 2010 with my BS in Education.
-In August of 2019, I’ll have my MS in Learning Technology from The University of North Texas.
+In August of 2019, I earned my MS in Learning Technology from The University of North Texas.
 In addition to being a Mansfield ISD Education Foundation grant recipient, I am a Microsoft Innovative Educator and Educator Community Influencer, an Apple Teacher, and Google Level 1 certified.

 As I mentioned earlier, I’m married to an amazing husband.
 We love all things Sci Fi and are big fans of Doctor Who.
-We practice our photography in our spare time (there isn’t much).
-Fortunately, we have a 1 year old daughter that’s the perfect subject.
-She’s just started walking (and now running), so she keeps us on our toes.
+We practice our photography in our spare time, but there isn’t much now that we have a 2-year-old and a newborn.